ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 ~~~
 {:sdf #code-off-device-model
-title="SDF Model that serves as a reference point for the instance messages in this draft"}
+title="SDF Model that serves as a reference point for the instance-related messages in this draft"}

 # Formal Syntax of Instance-related Messages {#syntax}